fsharp/fsharp/README.md

 ### Contributing on Linux/OSX when using Mono

+If you are using Linux or OSX, you can still contribute directly to  https://github.com/Microsoft/visualfsharp if you like, Your contributions will then be merged into this repo.

-If you are using Linux or OSX, you can prepare your contributions by forking this repository (the code is essentially the same).
-This will give you access to the cross-platform testing available from this repo.
-At the moment the process is:
+Alternatively, you can prepare your contributions by forking this repository (the code is essentially the same).
+This will give you access to some additional the cross-platform testing available from this repo.

-1. Fork this repo.
-2. Build and test using the subset of tests available in this repo.
-If you like, submit a PR to this repo in order to trigger an automatic Travis run, or set up a Travis hook in your fork.
-3. Seek initial review by posting an issue in this repository or https://github.com/Microsoft/visualfsharp.
-Make it clear you are working on Linux or OSX.
-4. Cherry-pick your changes into a pull request for https://github.com/Microsoft/visualfsharp and submit for final testing and clearance.
-5. The change will then be merged into this repo at a later point.

-Contributions specifically related to cross-platform packaging should be made here.

 ## Status

 The `master` branch is for F# 4.x.
-The `fsharp4` branch archives F# 4.0, the `fsharp31` branch archives F# 3.1.

 To bootstrap the compiler, binaries built from an earlier version of this project are used.